Edit me

 mulle-sde craft

-You can check if your files are found with mulle-sde list --files.
-You can see how the proper include paths are generated by looking at the INCLUDE_DIRS variable in cmake/_Headers.cmake.
+You can check that your files are found with mulle-sde files.
+You can see how the proper include paths are generated by looking at the INCLUDE_DIRS variable in cmake/reflect/_Headers.cmake.

 Settings

-You can look at the project settings with mulle-sde environment list.
+You can look at the project settings with mulle-sde env.
 You will see these relevant entries for source files:

 PROJECT_SOURCE_DIR="src"